ng-Classic/ng-classic/packages/common/http/testing/PACKAGE.md

-Supplies a testing module for the Angular ClassicHTTP subsystem.
+Supplies a testing module for the Angular Classic HTTP subsystem.